chainwikinet/wikijs-farm-content/supply.md

 # What do FARM tokens do?

-Farm Token is the governance token for Harvest.
-Farm holders can vote on proposals for the Opeartional Treasury.
-Farm holders receive 30% of Harvest profits in a form of a FARM token or 5% in a form of a DAI token as long as they stake their FARM tokens in the profit sharing pools.
-To do that go to [Earn](//https://harvest.finance/earn).
+- Farm Token is the governance token for Harvest.
+- Farm holders can vote on proposals for the Opeartional Treasury.
+- Farm holders receive **5% of Harvest profits** as long as they stake their FARM token.
+In order to stake go to [Earn](//https://harvest.finance/earn).
+ *currently there is a 2nd staking pool where return is **30% of the profits** .